|General Information||Syllabus||Writing Assignments|

-Your papers must total at least 25 double-spaced pages, not including pictures and diagrams.
 Recommended lengths for each paper are given below, but I expect you to make each paper the right length for whatever you have to say.
 If it seems that your paper will be much shorter or longer than the recommended length, you may need to expand or narrow your topic.
-If at the end of the term your four papers do not total 25 pages, you may write a fifth paper to make up the difference.

 On most Fridays you will have a paper due in either first draft or final form.
 On other days you may have a short assignment given in the previous class, generally a paragraph or two.

-More details about the paper assignments are on the "Papers" web page; due dates are on the "Syllabus" web page.
-(These pages have still to be added.)
+More details about the paper assignments will be on the "Papers" web page; due dates will be on the "Syllabus" web page.

 "Homework" in this course falls into three classifications.
-The most substantial homework assignments are the four papers described above.
+The four papers you will write are described above.

 You will also be assigned reading from the course reader.
 You should come to class prepared to discuss the assigned reading, and especially to ask questions about anything you found unclear.
-Due dates for readings are on the "Syllabus" web page (still to be added.)
+Due dates for readings will be on the "Syllabus" web page.

-Occasional short assignments, either a paragraph or two of writing or a math problem, may be given in class and are due the next class.
+Occasional short assignments, either a paragraph or two of writing or a math problem, may be given in class and will be due the next class.

-Your grade in this course sill depend on your class participation and your writing.
+Your grade in this course will depend on your class participation and your writing.